lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-03-19-revisiting_demillo.md

-When I was working at the Stanford AI Lab in 1979, the main computer (shared by all faculty and students) had just over one megabyte of memory and we were asked not to burden it by using the arrow keys when editing.
+When I was working at the Stanford AI Lab in 1979, the main computer (shared by all faculty and students) had just over one megabyte of memory and we were asked not to overburden it by using the arrow keys when editing.
 So I'm amused to see the authors complain about
 "the lack at this late date of even a single verification of a working system".